-Trials with divisions of the whole trajectory into segments of different lengths led us to the conclusion that \begin{enumerate} \item[(i)] The obtained two-dimensional probability distribution functions $p(j_1(t), j_2(t))$ satisfy the Andrieux-Gaspard fluctuation theorem (\ref{fluct}) for $t$ longer than the transient time $t_{\rm tr}$. \end{enumerate} To get the statistical samples of the stationary fluxes numerous enough, we choose the time of the stationary averaging $t = 10^4$ random walking steps for the single gate and $t = 10^3$ random walking steps for the fourfold gate.
-Exemplary two-dimensional probability distribution functions $p(j_1(t),j_2(t))$ are shown in fig.~\ref{fig7}.
+\parbox[t]{436pt} {(i)~The obtained two-dimensional probability distribution functions $p(j_1(t),j_2(t))$ actually satisfy the Andrieux-Gaspard fluctuation theorem (\ref{eq1}) for $t$ longer than the mean cycle duration $\tau_{\rm cycle}$.}

+To generate the statistical samples of the stationary fluxes numerously enough, we have chosen the time of the stationary averaging $t=10^4$ random walking steps for the single gate and $t=10^3$ random walking steps for the fourfold gate.
+Exemplary two-dimensional probability distribution functions $p(j_1,j_2)$ are shown in Fig.~\ref{fig05}.

+Next, we calculated the marginals $p(j_1)$ of the two-dimensional probability distribution functions $p(j_1,j_2)$.
+Upon analyzing the results, we found that

-Upon analysing the results we found that \begin{enumerate} \item[(ii)] The logarithm of the ratio of marginals $p(j_1)/p(-j_1)$ can be described by the generalized fluctuation theorem formula (\ref{flsuae}) with both the entropic and additional components linearly depending on $j_1$.
-The correction to entropy production is negative. \end{enumerate} The dependences of $\ln [p(j_1)/p(-j_1)]$ on $j_1t$, when divided by $\beta A_1$, are plotted in fig.~\ref{fig8} and fitting these dependences to Eq.~(\ref{inflx}) allowed us to determine the value of the reduction ratio to be $n = 1.00$ for the single output gate and $n = 2.27$ for the fourfold output gate.
-Knowing these values, from the two-dimensional probability distributions $p(j_1,j_2)$, we determined the marginal distributions $p(j_2\!-\!nj_1)$ and found that \begin{enumerate} \item[(iii)] The logarithm of the ratio of the marginals $p(j_2\!-\!nj_1)/ p(-j_2\!+\!nj_1)$ can be described by the generalized fluctuation theorem formula (\ref{flsuba}) with both the entropic and informative components linearly depending on $j_2\!-\!nj_1$.
-The informative correction is, as expected, positive. \end{enumerate}
+\parbox[t]{436pt} {(ii) The logarithm of the ratio of the marginals $p(j_1)/p(-j_1)$ can be described by the formula (\ref{eq5}) with both the entropic and additional components linearly depending on $j_1$.
+The correction to entropy production is negative.}

+The dependences of $\ln p(j_1)/p(-j_1)$ on $j_1t$, when divided by $\beta A_1$, are plotted in Fig.~\ref{fig06} and fitting these dependences to Eq. (\ref{eq7}) allowed us to determine the value of the transmission ratio to be $n=1.00$ for the single output gate and $n=2.27$ for the fourfold output gate.
+Let us note, that the determined values of $n$ do not depend on the values of $\beta A_2$, hence are the property of only the assumed topology of the network.